subsoap/hugo-book-project/README.md

 * Maybe swap the left/right of the "next page / previous page" widget so it's more logical to reading a book, might be other moving parts related to that which are going to require special changes to work cleanly
 * If the book detects final page say so in a nice way?
 * Add and enable this webfont https://fonts.google.com/specimen/Poppins?preview.text_type=custom
+* Disable the chapter blurb, some people may view it as a spoiler trap
+* Add a link to jump to the book chapter 1 and book front from the section page of a book

 Resolved